Model v3.7 · August 2026

 The Bolthole Index scores every U.S. county 0–100 as backup land: somewhere reachable, private, self-sufficient, administratively quiet, and cheap to hold for years.
 It is not a livability index — jobs, broadband, and nightlife score nothing here.
-Every input is public data or our own county-by-county legal research, and every formula below ships in the site's open build pipeline.
+Every input is public data or our own county-by-county legal research.
+The versioned model specification, production pipeline, and release validator are identified below; the machine-readable specification used by this release is available for download.

 The six factors

-Land price per acre and home values on saturating bands — cheap enough is cheap enough; cheaper adds little — plus state property and income tax burden and a hazard-loss insurance proxy.
+Land price per acre and home values on saturating bands — cheap enough is cheap enough; cheaper adds little — plus state property and income tax burden and observed Treasury/FIO homeowners-insurance premiums, growth, nonrenewal, and paid-loss ratios.
+A single published ZIP is shrunk toward its state median; counties with no published ZIP use the state median and disclose that fallback.

 How the composite works

 - Percentiles for relative quantities, real-world bands for absolute ones.
-Density or land price are ranked against all 3,143 counties.
-Physical thresholds stay physical: rainfall adequacy saturates around 34in/year — 55 inches of Gulf humidity is not a better bolthole than 38 inches in the Ozarks.
+Population catchments, soil productivity, and stream density are ranked against the national county distribution.
+Rainfall, temperature, and land/home prices use saturating physical or dollar bands: once land is cheap enough, making it cheaper does not manufacture quality; 55 inches of Gulf humidity is likewise not better bolthole water than 38 inches in the Ozarks.

 - The scale is calibrated for legibility.
 Averaging six factors that trade off against each other (remote counties are rarely also wet, safe, and cheap) compresses raw composites into a narrow middle band.
-We stretch the final score linearly around the national median so differences are readable.
-Rankings are completely unaffected — it is the same order, on a wider ruler, and no county reaches a fake 100.
+We stretch the final score linearly around the release anchor so differences are readable.
+The transform is 58 + 1.43× (raw − 49.596), bounded to 2–98.
+Rankings are unaffected — it is the same order on a wider ruler, and no county receives a fake 100.

 - Cheapness is deliberately light (5%).
 Price is a filter, not a virtue — an index that rewards cheap land ends up measuring poverty, not refuge.
 Carry cost also saturates: once land is affordable, cheaper stops adding points.